|Back to Main Print This Page Email to a Friend|

 - Non-myeloablative autologous haemopoietic stem-cell transplantation (HSCT) shows some promise in treating scleroderma.
 A trial of 156 people showed that people with early diffuse scleroderma who received HSCT compared to intravenous pulse cyclophosphamide had fewer organ events or death at 2 and 4 years.
 However more events occurred in the HSCT group within the first year.
 Longer follow up and further study is needed to learn which people would most benefit, as well as to further evaluate its safety.

 - Some biologic drugs, such as rituximab (Rituxan) and Imatinib mesylate (Gleevac), used to treat certain cancers and illnesses that involve an overactive immune system, may play a role in treating scleroderma.
 However, larger scale, randomized, multi-center studies are necessary to determine whether they are beneficial.

 - The Canadian Scleroderma Research Group (CSRG) convened an expert panel in the area of nutrition to develop new recommendations in the screening and management of nutritional disorders related to scleroderma.
 Recommendations cover areas of evaluation, referral, medications, and nutritional therapies.

 - The European League Against Rheumatism (EULAR), with experts from Europe, the United States, and Japan, has developed 14 evidence-based recommendations for the treatment of scleroderma.

 - The American College of Rheumatology has developed guidelines for improved diagnostic accuracy and consistency.

 The name scleroderma comes from the Greek words skleros, which means hard, and derma, which means skin.
 The disease is categorized as a rheumatologic disorder because it affects the connective tissues in the body.
-It is rare, with an annual incidence of 18 - 20 new cases per million persons.
+It is rare, with an annual incidence of 18 to 20 new cases per million people.